ruchitha007/WA/Project/05/README.md

 - Your app should allow individual photos to be bookmarked and shared by copying the URL from the browser location bar.
 The browser's forward and back buttons should do what would be expected.
 When entering the app using a deep linked URL to individual photos the stepper functionality should operate as expected.

 Warning: Doing this extra credit involves touching various pieces used in the non-extra credit part of the assignment.
-Adding new functionality guarded by a *feature flag* is common practice in web applications but has a risk in that if you break the non-extra credit part of the assignment you can lose more points than you could get from the extra credit.
+Adding new functionality guarded by a *feature flag* is common practice in web applications but has a risk in that if you break the non-extra credit part of the assignment you can fulfill less requirements overall.
 Take care.

 ## Deliverables